The benefits of breathing techniques

 Progressive muscle relaxation

-In the 1930s, Edmund Jacobson demonstrated that you can not be on opposite ends of the physiological and emotional spectrum (Tutko & Tosi).
-That is, an anxious mind cannot exist in a relaxed body; or, a quiet mind can not exist in a tense body.
+In the 1930s, Edmund Jacobson demonstrated that you cannot be on opposite ends of the physiological and emotional spectrum (Tutko & Tosi).
+That is, an anxious mind cannot exist in a relaxed body; or, a quiet mind cannot exist in a tense body.
 He introduced Progressive Muscle Relaxation which entails tensing each muscle, holding it and then relaxing each muscle on the exhale.
 It is a loosening up and letting go mentality.
-The letting go lets you know what absence of tension feels like.
+Letting go lets you know what the absence of tension feels like.
 This type of relaxation skill gives you a heightened awareness of when and how you experience tension, this can then serve as a cue that you should do something to relieve the tension.
 You need to be able to communicate with your body and understand what it is trying to tell you.